Ana (gamer): Early career

 Pham was born in Melbourne, Australia on 26 October 1999.
-An avid Dota 2 player, he often played 10+ hours a day to the point where it started to impact his education.
-In 2016, Pham was offered a position in Invictus Gaming's in-house league.
-This necessitated moving to Shanghai.
-To pursue the opportunity, Pham dropped out of high school at age 16 and moved to Shanghai.

-Pham began his professional Dota 2 career by joining Invictus Gaming in March 2016 as a substitute for Ferrari_430.
+An avid Dota 2 player, he often played 10 hours a day or more to the point where it started to impact his education.
+In 2016, Pham was offered a position in Invictus Gaming's in-house league; he dropped out of high school at age 16 and moved to Shanghai.
+He began as a substitute for Ferrari_430.
 His most notable accomplishment with the team was defeating Newbee in the grand finals of NEA 2016.

 Move to OG

 Following The International 2016, Pham left the team to join OG.
-In November, he won his first ever tournament with OG at Elimination Mode Season 2 and later won his first major event by defeating Ad Finem 3–1 in the grand finals of Boston Major.
+In November, he won his first tournament with OG at Elimination Mode Season 2 and later won his first major event by defeating Ad Finem 3–1 in the grand finals of Boston Major.

 The team's performance continued to stay consistent with additional top 4 performances at Dota Pit League Season 5, StarLadder i-League StarSeries Season 3, and Dota 2 Asia Championships 2017.
 Pham would then take his second major at Kiev Major, and the team was invited for The International 2017.